Hal Lindsey: Biblical interpretations

 According to Lindsey, the alliance of Western European nations is a revived form of the ancient Roman Empire, predicted in the books of Daniel and Revelation symbolically as ten horns and ten kings.
 In The Late Great Planet Earth, Lindsey quotes from a 1969 Time magazine article that the goal of the European Economic Community, which preceded the European Union, was to establish a ten-nation economic community.
 Lindsey concludes, based on this and other sources, that this alliance will help cause the fulfillment of this prophecy and will ultimately be ruled by the Antichrist.

-Lindsey noted that the prophets did not refer to the United States of America directly or indirectly.
+Lindsey noted that the prophets did not refer to the United States directly or indirectly.
 He concluded that this is an indication that the U.S. will no longer be a great geo-political power by the time the Tribulation of the end times arrives.

-In a later book, titled, The 1980s: Countdown to Armageddon, he indicated that he believed it was possible that the battle of Armageddon could occur in the not too distant future, stating, "the decade of the 1980s could very well be the last decade of history as we know it."
+In a later book, titled The 1980s: Countdown to Armageddon, he indicated that he believed it was possible that the battle of Armageddon could occur in the not too distant future, stating, "the decade of the 1980s could very well be the last decade of history as we know it."
 He noted again that there is no reference to the U.S. in Bible prophecy.
 He listed a few scenarios that seemed plausible to him at the time: (1) A takeover by communists, (2) destruction by a surprise Soviet nuclear attack, or (3) becoming a dependent of the 10-nation European community.
-The book was on the New York Times bestseller list for more than 20 weeks.
+The book was on the New York Times bestseller list for 20 weeks.

+His 1994 book Planet Earth 2000 A.D.: Will Mankind Survive?, while still emphasizing the EU, shifted its focus of concern towards the UN.
+Lindsey believed the UN used its massive influence to promote paganism, idol worship, globalism, and a one-world government.
+His 1998 Planet Earth: The Final Chapter, however, describes the UN's power as waning.

+Influence

+In The Dominance of Evangelical Millennialism, 1970–2000, religion historian Crawford Gribben states that Lindsey and The Late Great Planet Earth had a significant impact on the administration of US President Ronald Reagan: